rainlanguage/rain-sdk/docs/types/prettifyconfig.md

 # Type PrettifyConfig

-Specific the configuration of the Prettify method.
+Specifies the configuration of the Prettify method.

 <b>Signature:</b>